fullstorydev/dbt_fullstory/models/columns.md

 The last user agent to be seen for this user, device or session.
 {% enddocs %}

+{% docs column_last_updated_time %}
+The last time this row was updated.
+{% enddocs %}

+{% docs column_last_processed_time %}
+The last time this row was processed.
+{% enddocs %}

 {% docs column_processed_time %}
-The time the event was processed by FullStory internal systems.
+The time the event was processed by Fullstory internal systems.
 {% enddocs %}

 {% docs column_session_id %}